hanruihua/NeuPAN/README.md

 To train a DUNE model for your own robot with a specific geometry, you can refer to the `example/dune_train` folder.
 Specifically, the geometry is defined in the `robot` section by the `vertices` (or `length` and `width` for rectangle) when the robot is in the initial state (coordinate origin).
 The training parameters can be adjusted in the `train` section.
 Generally, the training time is approximately 1-2 hours for a new robot geometry.

 > [!NOTE]
-> the DUNE model only needs to be trained once for a new robot geometry.
+> The DUNE model only needs to be trained once for a new robot geometry.
 This trained model can be used in various environments without retraining.

 ## ROS Wrapper